November 1, 2018 Cynthia Yee

 The nun then pointed to the sewing machine.

 “Do you sew on that machine?”
-“Do you sew on Sundays?” and then told us we must not do that, too.
+“Do you sew on Sundays?”
+And then told us we must not do that, either.

 “They want to know if you sew on Sundays,” I said to MaMa.